 The great mare retired to the paddock after winning 24 and being placed 28 times in her 65 starts, earning a record £30,667 in stakes for a mare, and eclipsing the previous earnings record held by Tranquil Star.
 It is interesting to reflect that Flight amassed her money through sheer consistency and hardiness in weight-for-age contests.
 As Peter Pring observed in his book ‘Analysis of Champion Racehorses’ in five seasons she never suffered an extended lapse of form.
 When one considers that she never won a major handicap and that the richest prize she ever earned was the £1,520 for the Champagne Stakes, her record haul of prize money is breathtaking.
 However, cold statistics alone do not explain how she managed to capture the hearts of the Australian people.
 It wasn’t just the matter of her winning but the manner in which she did it: in a word – courage.
 Once the secret of letting Flight run in her races had been stumbled upon, the challenge was laid down.
 Henceforth she would have to be caught; and then she would have to be beaten.
 The authorities might have impounded racing binoculars for the war effort, but who needed them when Flight was on the job.

 Flight fought out finishes with some of the great horses of Australian racing – Bernborough, Shannon, Russia and Tranquil Star included – and she beat them all.
 Among the thousands of racegoers that thrilled to the sight of the little mare – all 15.2 hands of her – ears pinned back and defying the odds, many were servicemen in uniform on leave.
 Sacrifice and courage were qualities they understood only too well.
 In the closing years of the war, Australian and American troops serving in Darwin, New Guinea and the islands of the Pacific, received radio broadcasts of the great mare’s battles.
 Requests for photographs of Flight flooded into Army headquarters and newspaper offices alike; and she was idolised in the picture gallery of many an army hut or mess alongside those other fast ladies with good legs – Rita Hayworth and Betty Grable.
 Once wartime restrictions eased, and newspaper journalism returned to normalcy, some newspapers issued coloured supplements featuring Flight.
-One such example, albeit in black and white, is reproduced below:
+One such example is reproduced below:

 There is another aspect of Flight’s racing life that needs emphasis.
 It is the longevity of it and, in particular, those years it embraced.
 Remember, it began during the darkest days of World War II when the very future of civilisation as we knew it was being called into question.
 And it was still going strong long after the desperate German Fuhrer had committed suicide in his Berlin bunker on that last day of April 1945.
 Never underestimate the significance of context and circumstance in the mythology of our heroes and champions, equine or otherwise.
-Just as the Great Depression embellished the Phar Lap legend, the Dark Age of World War II enhanced mythology of Flight.
+Just as the Great Depression embellished the Phar Lap legend, the Dark Age of World War II enhanced the mythology of Flight.
 Whether it was a black stallion like Katanga attempting to savage her or the handicapper attempting to stop her, she was very much a heroine for the times.

 Flight also made unlikely folk heroes out of Brian Crowley and Frank Nowland too.
 In yet another example of the reflected glory that a famous racehorse can bring to an owner seeking a seat on the committee of a race club, in April 1944 Brian Crowley was elected to fill the A.J.C. vacancy created by the retirement of Sir Samuel Hordern.
 He easily defeated his two opponents, Sir Sydney Snow and A. E. Stephen.
 And it was thanks to Flight (and, no doubt, newly elected committeeman Crowley) that Nowland was elevated to the status of holding a No. 1 trainer’s licence at the beginning of the 1945-46 racing season.